xmppo/node-xmpp-bosh/whats_changed.md

 * Configuration variable *max_xmpp_buffer_size* changed to *max_xmpp_stanza_size*.

+* node-xmpp-bosh is now optionally compatible with pidgin (and all xmpp clients that use libpurple) if the configuration variable *pidgin_compatible* is set to *true*.

 * Bug-fixes to the websockets implementation - many thanks to @astro for finding these.